Why Use Parylene?

 FDA approved -- USP XXII, Class VI and ISO 10993 Standards.

-For complete information of the electrical, mechanical, and thermal properties of parylene, as well as information on gas permeability and a comparison of parylene to PTFE and other polymer-based coatings, please see our Parylene Properties page.
+Parylene’s benefits are numerous and many derive from parylene’s properties.
+For complete information of the electrical, mechanical, thermal, and optical properties of parylene, as well as information on gas permeability and a comparison of parylene to PTFE and other polymer-based coatings, please see our Parylene Properties page.
 New to parylene?
 Get an introduction here.